scm-lopez/PLAMS/doc/source/intro.rst

 Majority of examples presented within this document use as an external binary either ADF or AMS.
 Please refer to the corresponding program's manual if some clarification is needed.

 The last section presents a collection of real life example scripts that cover various possible applications of PLAMS.
 Due to early stage of the project this section is not yet too extensive.
-Users are warmly welcome to help with enriching it, as well as to provide any kind of feedback regarding either PLAMS itself or this documentation to support@scm.com or directly on PLAMS `github page <https://github.com/SCM-NV/PLAMS>`_
+Users are warmly welcome to help with enriching it, as well as to provide any kind of feedback regarding either PLAMS itself or this documentation to support@scm.com or directly on PLAMS `GitHub page <https://github.com/SCM-NV/PLAMS>`_.